CARROT CAKE PROTEIN DONUTS (VEGAN)

 Protein recommendations

-To add protein to these delicious donuts, I used a LIV Body Lean Vegan Protein in Pumpkin Pie flavor.
-Pumpkin pie has similar spices to carrot cake so it worked really well!
-You can use my code “NOEXCUSES” for 20% off all LIV Body products, including their skin care, performance supplements and collagen protein.
+To add protein to these delicious donuts, I used a LIV Body Lean Vegan Protein in Oatmeal Cream Cookie.
+This pea protein is all natural and loaded with probiotics and organic superfoods.
+Their new formula is also free of stevia and erythritol!
+You can use my code “SARAHWILKINS" for free shipping on all LIV Body products, including their skin care, performance supplements and collagen protein.

 Flour substitutions